worldcoin/world-id-contracts/README.md

 Once you have everything installed, you can run `make` from the base directory to install all dependencies, build the smart contracts, and configure the Poseidon Solidity library.

 > Note: This project makes use of Foundry's `ffi` feature, which can spawn processes when running the automated tests, which we use to generate identity commitments & proofs.
-Be mindful of executing any forks or PRs without first reviewing them.
+Be mindful of running tests on any forks or PRs without first reviewing them.